MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 To fix the error, declare i as `int`.

 ### Pre-condition checks for type traits
-Visual Studio 2017 Update 1 improves pre-condition checks for type-traits to more strictly follow the standard.
+Visual Studio 2017 Update Version 15.3 improves pre-condition checks for type-traits to more strictly follow the standard.
 One such check is for assignable.
-The following code produces C2139 in Update 1:
+The following code produces C2139 in Update Version 15.3:

 ```cpp
 struct S;